Warner Bros-Seven Arts

 And so The Wild Bunch goes off to pull what they hope will be their last job.
 But it’s a job that will test their rough code of loyalty to each other.
 A job that will end in bloody vengeance.

 There’s really not much I can say about THE WILD BUNCH that you probably already haven’t read or heard about your own self.
 It’s rightly earned its reputation as a masterpiece of filmmaking.
-And more than 40 years after it was made it still is considered one of the most violent movies ever made.
+And over 40 years after it was made it still is considered one of the most violent movies ever made.
 In 1993, the movie was resubmitted to the MPAA ratings board for the movie’s theatrical re-release and the board slapped it with an NC-17.
 Hard to argue with that one, considering the astronomical body count.
 And especially that apocalyptic final shootout in which The Wild Bunch massacres an entire army in a suicidal orgy of gunfire that has to be seen to be believed.

 But it isn’t just the violence that makes this movie so outstanding for me.
 It’s the perfect cast that is nothing less than convincing in every shot.
 The themes of trust and betrayal between men who try to be honorable in a world and profession that won’t let them.
 The moody interludes between the characters.
 Such as the quiet talk between Pike and Dutch as they lie beside a campfire.
 Or the conversation with an old Mexican bandit.
 Or the ending which carries the promise of a new Wild Bunch.

-If you’ve seen THE WILD BUNCH then you know what I’m talking about.
+If you’ve seen THE WILD BUNCH, then you know what I’m talking about.
 If you haven’t, I don’t know why you’ve waited this long.
 It’s a masterpiece, plain and simple.
 If you’ve never seen it, watch it at your earliest opportunity.
 If you have, what the hell, see it again.